Biographical entry Osborne, David Robert (1943 - 2008)

 - 17 October 2008

-- Urological surgeon
+- General surgeon and Urological surgeon

 David Osborne was a consultant surgeon who established the first urological department in Basildon.
 He was born in Weston-super-Mare on 12 December 1943, the son of Alan John Osborne, a leading aircraftman, and his wife, Tilly Fleming née Straiton.
 He was educated at Hazelcroft Primary School and then Weston-super-Mare Grammar School.
 He studied medicine at the Royal Free Hospital Medical School from 1963 to 1968, winning the Ruth Bowden anatomy prize and the George Quist surgery prize, and playing in the first XV rugby team.